LIVER CANCER-PART I

 5:30pm to 6:30pm PDT

 Wilson disease is an inherited disorder that causes copper to build up in the liver, brain, and other organs.
-While copper plays a vital role in the health development of nerves and bones, too much coper is toxic.
+While copper plays a vital role in the healthy development of nerves and bones, too much coper is toxic.
 Most people with the condition are born with it, but symptoms often don't appear until later in life.

 Symptoms are typically related to the brain and liver.
 Liver-related symptoms include vomiting, weakness, fluid build-up in the abdomen, swelling of the legs, yellow skin and itchiness.
 Brain-related symptoms include tremors, muscle stiffness, trouble in speaking, personality changes, anxiety, and psychosis.